AOEmedia/EasyDeployWorkflows/README.rst

 Concept
 -------------
 Each component of your Application is deployed using a Workflow.
 A workflow needs 3 Objects to run:
 * A Workflow Configuration (Specific Configuration Object for that Workflow, Including the releaseVersion.)
 * A InstanceConfiguration (Holding common Data about the name of the environment and the project.)

 The idea ist, that the Workflows can be reused for deploying different projects to different environments.
 Managing the differences between the environments comes down to manage the WorkflowConfiguration.

 The typical Responsibility for a Workflow is:
 * Get the Application from a given source (e.g. Download the Artifact that should be installed from Jenkins)
 * Install the Application on the infrastructure - that means there might be multiple servers involved

 Features
 -----------------
+List of Features:
 * Reusable deployment abstraction (based on configurable workflows and tasks)
 * Logging (details go in a logfile, important stuff go to STDOUT)
 * Tested (most part of the logic is unit tested - of course this tool is new and there is no warranty for anything)
 * "Best practice" Tasks and Workflows that can be used out of the box:
- * * Dealing with Symlinks and a Releasefolder structure
+  * Dealing with Symlinks and a Releasefolder structure
- * * Cleanup of old releases and/or deliveries
+  * Cleanup of old releases and/or deliveries
 * Source abstraction (Use git,svn or (zipped) jenkins artifacts)
 * "dryRun" flag - which does nothing but only logs what commands on which server it would have done
 * Varnish: Classes and Workflows to generate Varnish backend directors

 Motivation - or how it can be used
 -----------------